Sbaah/SmartBrain/README.md

+# Back-End
+ The back-end coudl be found at [Server/API](https://github.com/Sbaah/SmartBrain-Server-API).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

- The back-end coudl be found at [Server/API](https://github.com/Sbaah/SmartBrain-Server-API).

 ## Available Scripts